Anomalous Decay Rate and Greybody Factors for Regular Black Holes with Scalar Hair: Setup of the theory of Regular black holes

 We consider a static, spherically symmetric metric

 where

 and

 where the parameter $A$ is a length scale.
 In \cite{Bronnikov:2005gm} a class of static, spherically symmetric regular black hole solutions with a phantom scalar field was constructed and the associated stress–energy tensor was analyzed, including the evaluation of the corresponding energy conditions.
-In \cite{Bronnikov:2012ch} the linear stability of these configurations under spherically symmetric perturbations was investigated, showing that, while most configurations are unstable under radial perturbations, there exists a restricted subset of solutions with specific parameter relations that remain stable under such perturbations

 For a phantom scalar field ($f(\phi)=-1$), one finds the following exact solution:

 and the scalar field and the potential reads

 The asymptotic expansion of the scalar field at spatial infinity yields